Starting The Garden Early With My Indoor Greenhouse Setup

 Start Your Veggie Garden Early.
 I plant heirloom seeds & have seedlings in the spring.
 Check Out What I Use For An Indoor Greenhouse! #TexasHomesteader

-Compost Is Garden’s Black GOLD!
+Compost Is A Gardener’s Black GOLD!

 I’ve already been preparing the compost for weeks in my *compost tumbler.
 The final-stage compost was separated into large tubs weeks ago to finish its activity.

 Black compost tumbler. #TexasHomesteaderI love my indoor greenhouse setup.
 What a handy way to start your spring garden by reusing your supplies every year.
+When the transplants finally go to the garden I simply wipe out my pots and place all supplies back inside the tote.

 So it’s easy for RancherMan to bring everything back down from the attic next year all at one time when I once again plant my heirloom seeds for the garden.